100% Discreet Delivery. Anonymous Billing. Fast & Free Delivery For Orders Over R749

 Cons: Difficult to clean, not compatible with latex, increased chance of infections

 Natural oil lubricants such as coconut, olive and avocado oil have made a resurgence in the last decade despite having been used as sexual lubricants for centuries.
 They’re not the only natural lubrication available however as many companies have started producing vegan-friendly products that are made of eco-friendly alternatives to their normal ingredients as consumers get more aware of what they put in and around their bodies.
+A great example is Pjur Med Vegan Glide which is becoming more and more popular among vegans.

 Mostly made from organic materials which are better for the environment and your vagina.
 The most common option at the moment seems to be coconut oil and while it gets the job done it does have its downsides.